Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

 The answer is yes… at least, if that bag is a Knack.

-Knack Packs are designed by people who have spent plenty of time sleeping in airports and managing long flight delays.
-Our bags are built for comfort, storage, protection, and portability, the zippers are compatible with TSA-approved locks, the bag is built to resist spills, and the whole thing looks sharp enough to shave with.
+Knack Packs are designed by people who have spent plenty of time sleeping in airports and managing long flight delays (as well as people who created bags for North Face, Tumi, Coach, and eBags).
+Our bags are built for comfort, storage, protection, and portability.
+The main compartment zippers are compatible with TSA-approved locks, the bag is built to resist spills, and the whole thing looks sharp enough to shave with.

-Most of us at Knack work remote and we all spend a decent amount of days each year in the airport, so when it came time to design the perfect expandable One Bag to rule them all, well… we built the Knack Series 2 in Medium (since that size matches most of our laptops).
+Knack is a 100% remote company with employees spread over 13 time zones so we all spend a decent number of days each year in an airport, so when it came time to design the perfect expandable One Bag to rule them all, well… we built the Knack Series 2 in Medium (since that size matches most of our laptops).

-It meets the carry-on requirements most airlines have, plus it has a hidden Trolley Sleeve so you can pair it with a roller bag if you’re using one.
-Best of all, there’s a separate, hidden, expandable suitcase section for clothes and other items normally confined to the checked bag, which allows you to live the One Bag life to the fullest (and not worry about your entire wardrobe getting trapped in a frozen conveyor belt overnight).
+It meets most airlines' carry-on requirements, plus it has a hidden Trolley Sleeve so you can pair it with a roller bag if you’re using one.
+Best of all, there’s a separate, hidden, expandable suitcase section for clothes and other items normally confined to the checked bag, which allows you to live a One Bag life to the fullest (and not worry about your entire wardrobe getting trapped in a frozen conveyor belt overnight).

-A Knack is the bag we longed to have when we were traveling in winter when the weather is bad, so we created it to meet those specific needs, and we’re confident if it meets our icy weather travel criteria, it’ll likely meet yours too.
+Knack is the type of bag we longed to have when we were traveling in winter (to places like Iceland, the Rockies, the Swiss Alps, and northern New England) so we created it with our needs in mind.
+We’re confident if it meets our icy weather travel criteria, it will meet yours too.

 We Want to Hear From You